-As back pain chiropractors in Morganville, NJ, we have helped a lot of patients complaining of back pain.
+As upper cervical chiropractors in Monmouth, NJ, we have helped a lot of patients complaining of back pain.
 Regardless of age and gender, anyone can suffer from back pain, and most people don’t think about their back pain other than being a simple inconvenience in life.
 However, back pain is one of the leading causes of disability worldwide, and patients should not downplay it.
 Many people miss work or school because of back pain.

 When Should I See a Doctor for Back Pain?

 If you’ve had back pain before, you might be familiar with the symptoms of the condition.
 Back pain can bring aching muscles, radiating pain down to the leg, limited range of motion and flexibility, and stabbing pain.

 Generally, you don’t have to fear back pain because it usually resolves on its own within a week or two.
 However, if your back pain continues for more than that period, we suggest that you visit your doctor immediately since this could be an indicator of a more serious medical problem.